 Light and elegant, this gazpacho serves as a great appetizer as well as a light dinner course paired with a few slices of bread.
 To give it a savory twist, don’t be shy with the garlic and sherry vinegar.
 It might just be the new start in your soup repertoire!

 An odd riff on the traditional Spanish specialty, watermelon gazpacho may sound unusual at first.
-Even so, give it a go, and I promise you’ll find a brand new summer favorite.
+Even so, give it a go, and I promise you’ll find a brand favorite watermelon-based starter dish.
 It’s light, refreshing, and yields a wonderful harmony of summer flavors.

 Upon blending, the end result is super smooth and luscious.
 A good Spanish trick is to thicken it with bread, but a dollop of sour cream also does the job.
 At its best, this gazpacho is definitely the essence of summer on your table.